-- a) An act of criminal sexual misconduct by an employee who, in the course of duty, has contact with young people; - b) Drug offences committed by employees whose job brings them into contact with young people; - c) Sexual relations with students, or young people. - d) Supplying your personal contact details to a student without express permission from the Principal. - e) interacting with a student out of school hours other than in the course of their learning. - 4.10 Misuse of the internet, email or other digital facilities of the Academy: - a) Using the internet to access unseemly or sexually explicit material. - b) Using email for communicating unseemly or sexually explicit material. - 4.11 Prolonged or persistent unauthorised absence from work.
+- a) An act of criminal sexual misconduct by an employee who, in the course of their duty, has contact with young people; - b) Drug offences committed by employees whose job brings them into contact with young people; - c) Sexual relations with students, or young people; - d) Supplying personal contact details to a student without express permission from the Principal; - e) Any behaviour which may bring the Academy Trust/the employee into disrepute or damage reputation of the same; and - f) interacting with a student out of school hours other than in the course of their learning.

+4.10 Misuse of the internet, email or other digital facilities of the Academy Trust, including but not limited to:

+- a) Using the internet to access unseemly or sexually explicit material; and - b) Using email for communicating unseemly or sexually explicit material.

+4.11 Prolonged or persistent unauthorised absence from work.